NuVotifier/NuVotifier/usage.md

 # Installation

-The NuVotifier Universal jar (the default jar that is distributed on spigotmc.org) can be installed on both Bukkit and BungeeCord servers as is without modification.
-Both will run correctly.
+The NuVotifier Universal jar (the default jar that is distributed on spigotmc.org) can be installed on Bukkit, BungeeCord, and Sponge servers as-is without modification.

-The Universal Jar can be downloaded off our [SpigotMC resource page](https://www.spigotmc.org/resources/nuvotifier.13449/).
+The Universal JAR can be downloaded off our [SpigotMC resource page](https://www.spigotmc.org/resources/nuvotifier.13449/).

 # Votifier v1 vs NuVotifier v2 Protocols

 NuVotifier introduces a more secure and failure tolerant protocol for sending votes.
-In this document, this new protocol will be refered as v2.
-NuVotifier also supports legacy Votifier protocol (using public key encryption).
-In this document, the legacy protocol will be reffered to v1.
+In this document, this new protocol will be referred to as v2.
+NuVotifier also supports the legacy Votifier protocol (using public key encryption).
+In this document, the legacy protocol will be referred to v1.
 As of writing, most if not all vote websites still use v1.

 # Configuration